guessit-io/guessit/README.rst

     Configuration:
       -c CONFIG, --config CONFIG
-                            Filepath to the configuration file.
-Configuration
+                            Filepath to configuration file.
+Configuration file
-                            contains the same options as those command line options, but option names have "-" characters replaced with "_".
-If not defined, guessit tries to read a configuration default configuration file at
+                            contains the same options as those from command line options, but option names have "-" characters replaced with "_".
+This configuration will be merged with default and user configuration files.
+      --no-user-config      Disable user configuration.
+If not defined, guessit tries to read configuration files at
                             ~/.guessit/options.(json|yml|yaml) and
-                            ~/.config/guessit/options.(json|yml|yaml).
-Set to
-                            "false" to disable default configuration file loading.
+                            ~/.config/guessit/options.(json|yml|yaml)
+      --no-default-config   Disable default configuration.
+This should be done only if you are providing a full configuration through user configuration or --config option.
+If no "advanced_config" is provided by another configuration
-      --no-embedded-config  Disable default configuration.
+                            file, it will still be loaded from default configuration.

     Information:
       -p, --properties      Display properties that can be guessed.